Divorce after Christmas – told from a child’s point of view

 Here are some thoughts from a child of divorce, on how to help your kids juggle the holidays with their divorced parents:

-• Agree where the children will be over the period well in advance.
+• Agree on where the children will be over the period well in advance.
 Let the children know and maybe put it on a calendar, so they can check for themselves.

-• Even if the dates don’t suit you, let your child/ren know that you and your ex have agreed them together and you’re both happy and looking forward to spending time with them over the holidays.
+• Even if the dates don’t suit you, let your child/ren know that you and your ex have agreed on them together and you’re both happy and looking forward to spending time with them over the holidays.

-• People moan about Christmas starting in November nowadays, but you can use this to your advantage and plan Christmas activities throughout December, rather than doing everything in Christmas week. *
+• People moan about Christmas starting in November nowadays, but you can use this to your advantage and plan Christmas activities throughout December, rather than doing everything in Christmas week.

 • Even if it’s the last thing you want to do, help your children to ensure they have a present for the other parent.
 Something homemade, a photo, their favourite bar of chocolate, it doesn’t have to be expensive – you’re just teaching your children the joy of giving gifts, as well as receiving them.